PixelLM: Pixel Reasoning with Large Multimodal Model: Experiment

 \subsection{Ablation Study}

 \textbf{Number of scales.} Tab.~\ref{tab:abla_arch} shows the effects of increasing the number scales in PixelLM by adding more feature layers and corresponding codebook tokens to the decoder.
 We observe notable gains by adding just one extra scale (the 2nd row).
 The gain diminishes with more scales.
+Using a larger laion-CLIP-H can further improves performance.

 \textbf{Token fusion mechanism} In this ablation, the number of tokens in a group is 3.
 Table~\ref{tab:abla_method} shows that applying token fusion achieves up to a 2.4\% and 2.2\% increase in cIoU on MUSE val and refCOCOg, respectively.
-This demonstrates its benefits for both multi-target and single-target tasks. \textbf{Token number in each scale} Tab.~\ref{tab:abla_segnum} explores how changing the number of tokens per group (denoted as $N$ in Section~\ref{subsec:arch}) affects performance. $N=1$ corresponds to no token fusion.
+This demonstrates its benefits for both multi-target and single-target tasks.

+\textbf{Token number in each scale} Tab.~\ref{tab:abla_segnum} explores how changing the number of tokens per group (denoted as $N$ in Section~\ref{subsec:arch}) affects performance. $N=1$ corresponds to no token fusion.
 Increasing $N$ to two and three consistently boosts performance, yielding increases of 0.9\% to 2.1\% in cIoU and 1.3\% to 2.1\% in gIoU.
 However, further increases yield only slight improvements in metrics.

 \textbf{Target refinement loss} As Table~\ref{tab:abla_method} shows, target refinement loss results in a 0.8\% improvement in gIoU and 0.6\% in cIoU on MUSE val.
 This loss, designed for scenarios with multiple targets, does not affect performance in refCOCOg.
 Combining the loss with token fusion can lead to up to a 2.7\% improvement in cIoU on MUSE.
 Fig.~\ref{fig:results_comp} compares the use (third column) and non-use (second column) of these two designs, wherein the former shows higher mask quality and better target completeness than the former.